Ohgeecee/blog/content/uses.md

 reading_time: false
 ---

-### Welcome to my corner of the web!
-I'm Jon Currie, a proud entrepreneur and dedicated professional with a passion for both landscaping and law enforcement.
+ Welcome to my corner of the web! [b]I'm Jon Currie[/b], a proud entrepreneur and dedicated professional with a passion for both landscaping and law enforcement.

 # From Landscaping to Law: A Journey of Purpose